ai-phi/ai-phi.github.io/src/content/blog/2024-03-28-session-13-intro-to-dl-pt2.md

 session: true
 ---

-This is the second part of Stefan Lattner's (Sony CSL) historic and technical build-up towards the state of the art of Deep Learning.
-This is an accessible presentation, that is suitable for a non-technical audience, while also providing original insights to a technical audience.
+This is the second part of Stefan Lattner's (Sony CSL) presentation on the evolution and the current state of the art of Deep Learning.
+It is designed to bridge the gap between the highly technical aspects of DL and audiences without a technical background, such as those from the humanities.
+The goal is to enhance their comprehension of this complex technology.
+Moreover, Lattner accomplishes more than just explaining the computations involved in Deep Learning; he also critically explores its ramifications, contributing to a more nuanced discussion that benefits both newcomers and experienced practitioners.
+The previous session has already highlighted the value of integrating diverse perspectives and insights into our understanding of DL algorithms.
+We eagerly anticipate further enriching discussions that stimulate deeper reflection and cross-disciplinary engagement.

 If you missed the previous session, you're warmly invited to check the slides from [session 12](session-12-intro-dl).